-- 1) Except as otherwise ordered by the court, or as provided in Local Court Rule 11A, a record designated as "confidential" shall not be examined by or disclosed to anyone other than the parties' attorneys of record. - 2) Except by order of the court following written application, a record designated as "sealed" shall not be examined by or disclosed to anyone.
+- 1) Except as otherwise ordered by the court, or as provided in Local Court Rule 11A, a record designated as "confidential" shall not be examined by or disclosed to anyone other than the parties' attorneys of record or a self-represented party. - 2) Except upon application and approval by the judge presiding over the case where the record exists, a record designated as "sealed" shall not be examined by or disclosed to anyone.